-ArcSite allows users to save project files in the cloud and easily share them, meaning Devin and his team can instantly pull up detailed information pertaining to any current or past project.
+ArcSite is positioned as a leader in roofing apps, it allows users to save project files in the cloud and easily share them, meaning Devin and his team can instantly pull up detailed information pertaining to any current or past project.
 They no longer have to worry about missing opportunities to charge for new work.

 2. Great Visual Communication

 After scoping out a roof, Devin can now hold an immediate conversation with a client about the problems and possible solutions associated with their roof.
-He is also able to offer an excellent visual representation of each option he presents to them, using the drawings to capture relevant project information that comes from his discussion with the client.
+Using the power of a mobile roofing app, Devin is also able to offer an excellent visual representation of each option he presents to them, using the drawings to capture relevant project information that comes from his discussion with the client.

 3. Easier Drawing

 Drawing with ArcSite is simple, accurate, and far more efficient than Devin’s previous approach.
 Before utilizing ArcSite, Devin and his team used pencil and paper to create site plans.
 Aside from the typical limitations of paper—difficulties drawing to scale, illegibility, etc.—creating drawings for roof repairs and installations presented its own set of additional challenges.

 Rain or high winds atop a roof could make it impossible for Devin’s team to collect site information, let alone create a legible drawing while visiting the job site.
 Using ArcSite, Devin can create site plans faster, more safely, and with greater precision—rain or shine.